 Local anaesthetic numbs the back.
-Needles are inserted into your back and are guided to the correct area using X-ray.
-The needles are heated to 90 degrees for 1-3 minutes each to burn the nerves (see picture below).
+A probe is inserted into your back and guided to the correct area using X-ray.
+Carbon dioxide is passed through the probe, forming an "ice ball" at the tip of the probe, for 1-3 minutes.